lawrencewoodman/logfmt-logger-egg/README.md

 ;; This would output a message of the form:
 ;;    ts=2025-03-04T13:13:51+0000 level=info msg="this is a message" tag=train dir=north\n
-;; log-debug, log-info, log-warning, log-error can take a series of key value ;; pairs after the message.
+;; log-debug, log-info, log-warning, log-error, log-critical can take a series of ;; key value pairs after the message.
 (log-info "this is a message" (cons 'tag 'train) (cons 'dir "north"))

 ;; This would output a message of the form:
 ;;    ts=2025-03-04T13:13:51+0000 level=warning msg="a message" phrase="two birds..."\n
 (log-warning "a message" (cons 'phrase "two birds..."))

-;; This would output an error of the form:
+;; This would output a message of the form:
 ;;    ts=2025-03-04T13:13:51+0000 level=error msg="an error" phrase="two birds..."\n
 (log-error "an error" (cons 'phrase "two birds..."))

+;; This would output a message of the form:
+;;    ts=2025-03-04T13:13:51+0000 level=critical msg="an error" phrase="two birds..."\n
+(log-critical "a critical error" (cons 'phrase "two birds..."))
 ```